junehowell/HIV-Aging/Manual/HIVPt11.SexualHealth.md

 ####11-8.
 Talk with your partner

 Talking with your partner is the key to a healthy sex life.
 Be honest about what you need and how you feel.
 Help your partner do the same by listening to their needs and feelings.
-Talking will help create a sexu
+Talking will help create a sexual experience that you both enjoy.